nkaewam/social-analytics-copilot/POC_DEMO_JOURNEYS.md

 # POC Demo Journeys

-This document outlines the flagship demo flows for the Adapter Insight Copilot POC, showing how the multi-agent system combines internal data, external social media insights, and creative analysis.
+This document outlines the flagship demo flows for the Insight Copilot POC, showing how the multi-agent system combines internal data, external social media insights, and creative analysis.

 ## Journey 1: Pre-launch Campaign Planning